 Custom Programs During the Pandemic

-- Carleton College: A specialized fall program as well as a winter program, both in Copenhagen, offered students a number of different courses across disciplines.
-Students lived with other local students in a Kollegium, or in a Homestay.
+- Carleton College: Specialized fall and winter programs, both in Copenhagen, offered students courses across disciplines.
+Students either lived with local students in a Kollegium or in a Homestay

-- Wellesley: A specialized seven-week program during T2 to students interested in studying abroad in Copenhagen.
-Students took a total of two courses, and lived together with students from their Wellesley cohort in a Residential Community.
+- Wellesley College: A specialized seven-week program during T2 to students interested in studying abroad in Copenhagen.
+Students took a total of two courses and lived together with students from their Wellesley cohort in a Residential Community.

-Helena Kaufman, Director, Off-Campus Studies & Carleton Global Engagement Programs
+– Helena Kaufman, Director, Off-Campus Studies & Global Engagement Programs